Yoav666s/dnd-wiki/collections/_lore/rock-hollow.md

 ---
+title: "Rock Hollow"
 permalink: /lore/rock-hollow/
+excerpt: "A vast network of caverns and tunnels, leading anywhere and everywhere around [Nornfeld](/lore/nornfeld)."
+header:
+  image: /assets/images/rock-hollow-large.jpg
+  teaser: /assets/images/rock-hollow-large.jpg
 ---

-# Rock Hollow

 [![rock hollow](../../assets/images/rock-hollow.jpg)](../../assets/images/rock-hollow.png)

-Deep underground, all throughout [Durn](/lore/durn#durn), there’s a vast network of caverns and tunnels, leading anywhere and everywhere around Durn.
+Deep underground, there’s a vast network of caverns and tunnels, leading anywhere and everywhere around [Nornfeld](/lore/nornfeld).
 It is believed to be alive, shifting and changing without pattern.
 Creatures from the surface who accidentally find an entrance are rarely seen again.
 It is said that the caverns play tricks on your mind, beguiling you with illusions of your worst fears and deepest desires.
 This network is commonly referred to as Rock Hollow, the Hollow, or, simply, the caverns.

 Subterranean creatures, as well as devotees of the [Thing](/lore/the-thing#thing-of-the-hollow), can navigate through the caverns under the [Thing's blessing](#things-blessing).